Search this site

-Everyone in the house declares this, having lost hopes about Mintu's future.
-They express surprise at how she manages to get hold of the story books - she is not given money to purchase them, yet she has a book in her hands throughout the day.
+Everyone in the house declares this about Mintu, having lost hopes about the girl's future.
+They express surprise at how she manages to get hold of the storybooks; she is not provided money to buy storybooks, and yet she has a book in her hands throughout the day.
 "From where does she get these books?" they ask.

-It is truly surprising.
-Where does she find the books!
+It is indeed surprising.
+From where does she get the books?

-From where do people, who are addicted to story books and who cannot bear a single moment without a book, get them?
-What is that source which perpetually satiates their addiction?
+From where do the people, who are addicted to storybooks and who cannot bear a single moment without a book, get them?
+What is that eternal source which perpetually satiates their addiction?

-In Mintu's house, not a single rupee is wasted in buying story books.
-Even people who do buy story books know that their hunger can never be satisfied on purchased books alone - they seek out libraries; the libraries also cannot sustain their needs for long.
+In Mintu's house, not a single rupee is wasted on buying storybooks.
+Even people who do buy storybooks know that their hunger for books can never be satisfied on purchased books alone.
+They seek out libraries; but the libraries also cannot sustain their needs for long.
 What do the book lovers do then?
 They try to get books from friends, relatives, neighbours, colleagues - the bibliophile has to gather nourishment from all sources in turns.
 Everyone knows that if they refuse to lend books to a book-loving relative, that relative will never speak with them again in this life.
-They have to lend not just their own books but even those books which they have borrowed from others and libraries, and also the books which the newly-wed bride has received as gifts.
+They have to lend not just their own books, but even the books they have borrowed from others and libraries, and also the books which the newly-wed bride has received as gifts.

-Mintu was also getting the books in this same manner.
+Mintu was also getting the books in this manner.

-The neighbours are aware of Mintu's addiction.
-Even as a tiny toddler, carried by her mother in her arms on social visits to the neighbours, Mintu had pounced on their books.
+The neighbours had become aware of Mintu's addiction when she was only three or four years old.
+As a little girl, carried by her mother in her arms on social visits to the neighbours, the first thing that Mintu did on reaching the neighbour's house was to pounce upon their books.

 Feeling like a fish out of water, Mintu was spending the afternoon traipsing all over her house.
 She looked out of the window and came to an abrupt halt.
-The sight which presented to her was the most astonishing one!
-She had never seen such a sight ever before.
-The yellow coloured house on the other side of the road had been empty, but there was much activity today indicating that someone was coming over to occupy it.
-God knows whether that someone had purchased the house, or had taken it on rent.
-But there was a whole lot of furniture that had been unloaded and waiting to be carried indoors - there were chairs, tables and cupboards.
+The sight which she saw was the most astonishing one!
+She had never before seen such a wonderful sight.
+The yellow coloured house on the other side of the road had been empty for some time; but there was much activity today indicating that someone was coming over to occupy it.
+God knows whether that someone had purchased the house or had taken it on rent.
+But there was a whole lot of furniture that had been unloaded and waiting to be carried indoors: there were chairs, tables, and cupboards.
 But one thing caught Mintu's attention and she could not take her eyes off it.
 That "thing" was nothing else but a lorry-load of books!

 Mintu wanted to immediately squeeze out of the window and leap upon the books.
 Oh, if only she knew how to make herself invisible!

 While she was streaking down the stairs, mother caught sight of a corner of her frock and the ribbon on her hair.
-"Where are you going without taking your meals?" mother called out.
+"Where are you going without taking your lunch?" mother called out.

-"I will be back in a short while," Mintu replied and shot out before mother could say anything else.
-While looking out of the window, Mintu had seen a girl of her own age emerging from the yellow house with a domestic as an escort.
+"I will be back in a moment," Mintu replied and shot out before mother could say anything else.
+While looking out of the window, Mintu had spotted a girl of her own age emerging from the yellow house with a domestic as an escort.
 Surely the girl was going to the park.
-All that Mintu now had to do was to meet that girl and win her over as a friend.
+All that Mintu had to do was to meet the girl and win her over as a friend.